masonfmatthews/rails_assignments/projects/stack_undertow/README.md

 * Users can answer questions.
 * Users can upvote or downvote questions.
 * Users can upvote or downvote answers.
-* Site visitors can view all questions, answers, and votes on questions and answers (without logging in)
+* Site visitors (and logged in users) can view questions (and their answers and votes) without logging in.
+  * When the site loads, top questions should be shown.
+  * Search functionality should allow users to search for questions/answers, and have them appear sorted by quality.

+## Hard Mode

+If you complete the basics, you should begin awarding points for certain actions on the site, and keep track of how many points each user has acquired.
+Your application should allow the following actions:

 * Users can receive points for posting questions, posting answers, or receiving upvotes.
 * Users can lose points for receiving downvotes.